tethysplatform/tethys/docs/tethys_sdk/tethys_services/spatial_persistent_store.rst

 Adding Spatial Columns to Model
 -------------------------------

 Working with the ``raster``, ``geometry``, and ``geography`` column types provided by PostGIS is not supported natively in SQLAlchemy.
-For this, Tethys Platform provides the `GeoAlchemy2 <https://geoalchemy-2.readthedocs.org/en/latest/index.html>`_, which extends SQLAlchemy to support spatial columns and database functions.
-A data model that uses a ``geometry`` column type to store the points for stream gages may look like this:
+Tethys Platform includes `GeoAlchemy2 <https://geoalchemy-2.readthedocs.org/en/latest/index.html>`_, which extends SQLAlchemy to support spatial columns and database functions.
+The following example illustrates how a data model could be developed using SQLAlchemy and GeoAlchemy2:

 ::